 3. I strongly believe that personal style shows how a person wants to present himself to the world.
 That is entirely different than my son picking up the sweat pants he dropped on the floor last night and putting them back on because he can’t be bothered to open the clothes drawer.
 Honestly, I’d much rather have a kid who spiked his hair into a huge Mohawk and wore black skinny jeans than one who wears dirty sweatpants with holes in them – my boys’ go-to outfit.

 4. Everyone needs practice dealing with horribly awkward social situations.
 And what’s more excruciatingly awkward than a school dance?
 By the time my boys walk into their first “Under the Sea”-themed 8th grade dance, they’ll feel a little more experienced and at ease with the whole thing.

 But the question of gender baggage is important.
 I don’t want my children thinking that they should be polite to girls because they’re delicate or that boys fit into a “boy box” and girls fit into a “girl box.”
 Or that anyone who doesn’t fit or doesn’t want to fit into those boxes is somehow less worthy.
 So, while my husband and I talk to them about that in countless ways, this process has made me link these conversations and values to these classes.
 And yes, they’re rolling their eyes, and sighing as they say, “I know mom” but that’s totally fine.

 The bottom line is I want them learning basic manners, giving up their seats and opening doors for anyone because they need to look out for and be considerate of other people.
 But there’s another thing.
 Last month, at my aunt’s birthday party, my older son asked my mom to dance.
 As I watched them, you can imagine how I felt.
 I may have to sign them up again next year.

-One Response to “Why I’m Sending My Sons To Cotillion”
+2 Responses to “Why I’m Sending My Sons To Cotillion”